Yunfei-J/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

-1. What are concrete things that could use improvement in the design of your device?
+1. What are concrete things that could use improvement in the design of your device?<br>

 For example: wording, timing, anticipation of misunderstandings...
 Better speech recognition, more comprehensive functionality.

-2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?<br>
 The device gives a brief walkthrough of how the program can be interacted with.
 It explains what each commands it supports can do.

 3. Make a new storyboard, diagram and/or script based on these reflections.